Stageddat/lucy_ai/README.md

 # Lucy AI

-Lucy is an advanced AI-powered chatbot designed for Discord servers, featuring long-term memory capabilities and a seamless user experience.
+Lucy is an advanced AI-powered chatbot designed for my Discord server, with long-term memory capabilities and with the goal of no more dead chats and having a good time chatting with her.

 ## Description

 Lucy use Google Gemini API combined with ChromaDB to provide intelligent and context-aware interactions.
-Built for my own Discord server.
-I don't recommend editing or adapting the code but that's up to you :3
+Built for my own Discord server so I don't recommend editing or adapting the code but that's up to you :3

 ## Features